Amir-Hackett/social-network-api/README.md

 ## Video Description
 This application demonstrates the database for a social networking application.
 API routes are tested through Insomnia.
 Following demo's show various functionalities of the application.

+* This video shows the User and Friend Routes

+* This video shows the Thoughts and Reaction Routes

 ## Schema Description